-These rules were last updated on May 29, 2010
+These rules were last updated on January 13th, 2021

 Procedure

-3. Number of entries (total in level)
+2. Number of entries in the level

 Eligibility

-1. Only members whose annual dues have been paid, and who are in good standing, may compete in CdCC competitions.
+1. Only active members whose annual dues have been paid, and who are in good standing, may compete in CdCC competitions.

 2. A member need not be present at a competition to compete.